 Far from being a ‘Health Care activist’, Esther Rockett, Lance Martin and their cohorts have become what observers might assess to be serial vexatious complainants as the initiators of these 20 plus unsupportable complaints to government authorities all made in quite a short amount of time, largely repeating the same tired invective.

-As barrister Charles Wilson has observed, ‘In all cases all complaints have been dismissed in full.
-And in almost every case the complaints can be traced directly or indirectly to the activity of Lance Martin.’
+Whatever may have been reported in the media, in all cases all complaints have been dismissed in full.
+And in almost every case the complaints can be traced directly or indirectly to the activity of Lance Martin.

 In the most recent round of vindictive complaints initiated by Lance Martin, he has attacked the charitable educational organisation, the College of Universal Medicine as part of his vengeful crusade to ‘bring Universal Medicine down’.